top of page

 Collage of a woman's face with text "SAMANTHAREGAN" in a cityscape background.
 Black and white tones with a modern, urban vibe.

-As part of the expansion Regan has announced plans to acquire and fully redevelop a landmark property at 770 Madison Street, transforming the six-story building into a vertically integrated restaurant and private members club designed to redefine luxury, dining and nightlife landscape.
+As part of the expansion Regan has announced project plans expected to be ongoing until 28/29 to acquire and fully redevelop a landmark property at 770 Madison Street, transforming the six-story building into a vertically integrated retail store and private members club designed to re-define luxury retail, dining and nightlife landscape in New York bringing her west coast edge style to the City.

-The project represents a bold convergence of real estate investment, experiential design, and modern hospitality economics, an approach that has become a signature of Regan’s expanding portfolio.
+The project represents a bold convergence of real estate investment, experiential design, and modern experiential retail design, hospitality and entertainment economics is an approach that has become a signature of Regan’s expanding portfolio.

 A vertical hospitality concept designed for scale

-The Madison Street development will span six floors, accommodating an estimated 280-330 guests across distinct yet interconnected experiences.
+When the offer is accepted, the proposed financing plans and renovation for Madison Street development would span six floors, accommodating an estimated 280-330 guests across distinct yet interconnected experiences.
 The overarching design philosophy, described as “Modern Urban Elegance,” emphasizes a deliberate progression in atmosphere, energetic, accessible dining at street level that gradually transitions into intimate, exclusive nightlife as guests ascend the building.

 “Each floor is designed to stand on its own while contributing to a cohesive journey,” Regan said.
 “The goal is to create a destination that evolves throughout the night.”